jgagne/ajovt3-zs21-vskk/00-composition.md

 ### Images

-Consider inclusion of an image of the expected composition output, as well as the original written instructions and, if possible, the drawn sketch from in class (resized to a width of `1280px` to match linked assets ↓).
+Consider inclusion of an image of the expected composition output, as well as the original written instructions and, if possible, the drawn sketch from in class (resized to a width of `1280 px` to match linked assets ↓).

 #### Linked Assets